Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

 - If you have opted for Microsoft Entra ID, then make sure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
 - This role is necessary for enabling the SMART scope logic with your access token scopes in the FHIR Service.

-## 6. Identity Provider Configuration for SMART on FHIR with B2C

-In order to run the SMART on FHIR with B2C setup you need to provide Application Registration Details created in the B2C tenant.
-Resources deployed in the Azure AD tenant won't be able to directly access the Application Registration created earlier.

-- Configure Identity Provider:
-    1. In the resource group that matches your environment, open the newly created FHIR Service.
-    1. Select `Settings` -> `Authentication`
-    1. In `Identity Provider 1`, within `Application 1`, enter the Client ID from the Application Registration into the `Client ID` field.
-    1. Click Save.

-    *Note: It would take around 10 minutes to update*

-- Create Secrets in KeyVault:
-    1. In the resource group that matches your environment, open the KeyVault with the suffix `-kv`.
-    1. Add a new secret to store Client ID of Application Registration.
-        - Name: `ExternalAppClientID`
-        - Secret: Client ID of Application Registration added earlier in the FHIR Service Authentication.
-        - Name: `ExternalAppClientSecret`
-        - Secret: Secret generated for this App Registration.

-    *Note: If the secrets already exist then create a new version of the secret*

-## 7. Use Postman to access FHIR resource via SMART on FHIR sample
+## 6. Use Postman to access FHIR resource via SMART on FHIR sample

 Follow the directions on the [Access SMART on FHIR Using Postman Page](./postman/configure-postman.md) for instructions to access FHIR resources via SMART on FHIR using postman.

-## 8. Create Inferno Test Applications
+## 7. Create Inferno Test Applications

 *Note: This section applies if the sample is deployed to be compliant with ONC (g)(10).*